History of the Jews in England (1066–1290): Later policies of Henry III

 Once de Montfort was dead and the rebels were defeated, Henry's policy went into reverse and as best as he was able, the debts were reimposed.
 However, Henry's finances were very weak, and he also wished to pursue the Crusade that he had tried to mount in the 1250s.
 Parliament refused to comply without legislation that restricted the abuse of Jewish finances, particularly by Christians.
 In 1269 Henry agreed to limits on perpetual fee-rents, an end to the sale of Jewish loans to Christians without the permission of the Crown and a prohibition on levying interest on loans purchased by Christians.
 These were the grievances that had helped fuel the wider crisis since 1239.
 In 1271 he conceded a ban on Jews holding freehold land and again ordered that the previous legislation be enforced.
 Nevertheless, these policies would not be adequate in allaying wider fears, which quickly resurfaced under Edward I.

-In Lincoln, Henry III ordered for a man by the name of Jopin, who was accused of murdering and torturing a 8/9 year old Christian boy in a witchcraft ceremony, to be killed along with another 91 Jews and all to be sent to London.
+In Lincoln, Henry III ordered for a man by the name of Jopin, who was accused of murdering and torturing an eight- or nine-year-old Christian boy in a witchcraft ceremony, to be killed along with another 91 Jews and all to be sent to London.
 When the executions were ongoing in London, Richard, Earl of Cornwall stopped the executions while 18 had already died.
 Similar cases happened in London and Northampton in the 1260s and 1270s.